peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

-A decimal number with the same value as this object but rounded to an integer.
-Signals FlagInvalid and returns NaN if an overflow error occurred, or the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns NaN if the new exponent must be changed to 0 when rounding and 0 is outside of the valid range of the precision context, if it defines an exponent range.
+A decimal number rounded to the closest integer representable in the given precision.
+Signals FlagInvalid and returns NaN if the result can't fit the given precision without rounding.
+Signals FlagInvalid and returns NaN if the precision context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the precision context.

 ### RoundToIntegralNoRoundedFlag